rossetti/KSLBook/docs/05-Chapter5.md

 ***
 ::: {.exercise #ch5P12}
-Reconsider Exercise \@ref(exr:ch4P10) of Chapter \@ref(introDEDS).
+Reconsider Exercise \@ref(exr:ch4P10) of Chapter \@ref(introDEDS), with stream 1 for the arrival process, stream 2 for the service process, and stream 3 for the inspection process.
 Suppose that after the passenger identification inspection, we now need to model a simplified version of the baggage screening process.

 Part (a):
 Once passengers clear the identification check, they proceed to the X-ray baggage screening.
 Those that were denied, exit the system.
 For those proceeding to X-ray screening, at a minimum, it takes 1.5 minutes per passenger for the X-ray process to complete.
 Typically, this process takes 2.5 minutes.
 At the most, this process can last 7 minutes.
 There are two X-ray machines.
+Use stream 4 for the X-ray screening time.

 - What is the maximum time that a passenger had to wait in line for the X-ray machine?
 - What is the utilization of the X-ray machines?

 Part (b):
 To increase security measures, a more extensive security check of passengers is performed after the baggage scan.
 Every 15th passenger will go through a full-body scan and manual baggage review.
 This inspection usually takes 5 minutes.
 At the least, it will take 3 minutes and at the most 10 minutes.
 Assume there is unlimited availability of resources to model this extra security check.
+Use stream 5 for the full-body scan and manual baggage review inspection.

 - What is the overall average cycle time of passengers (from the time they enter the system until they are through all security points) who are selected for this check?
 :::